saltytine/typestats.nvim/README.md

 # typestats.nvim

-A tiny Neovim plugin that tracks your typing speed (WPM) and streaks in insert mode, and shows them in the built-in statusline.
+A tiny Neovim plugin that tracks your typing speed (WPM) in insert mode, and shows them in the built-in statusline.

 ## Installation